A Little Bit of Country in the Big City

 Prepare

 Have your brooder in place and ready to go before you bring home your baby chicks, it’s important to make their once again transition easy as possible.
-The brooder box should be the right temperature with bedding, a heat source, food/water in place.
+The brooder box should be the right temperature with bedding, a heat source, and food/water in place.